clux/kubecon2020/source/slides.md

 - slides at http://clux.github.io/kubecon2020

 notes:
-- eirik/clux - one of the main maintainers on kube-rs.
+- eirik - one of the main maintainers on kube-rs.
-- talking about the kubernetes api, some of the generic assumptions and invariants that kubernetes wants to maintain, look at how these are put in place, how enforced, and how reliable are
+- also go by clux on github, or that on twitter

 ---
 ### Hidden Generics in Kubernetes' API